01 of 10

 Purple as an Accent Color

-Sometimes, a little bit of purple is just enough, as in this gorgeous bedroom from Taylor Borsari Inc. Look how the touches of purple in the bedding and throw pillows add a dash of interest to an otherwise neutral palette.
-Absolutely perfect.
+Sometimes, a little bit of purple is just enough.
+The touches of purple in the bedding and throw pillows add a dash of interest to an otherwise neutral palette and is absolutely perfect.
 You could spice up any palette of neutrals, a white bedroom, or a gray space in the same way.Continue to 8 of 10 below.

 08 of 10